-Also, Agbidi, et al. (2022) aspired to establish the effectiveness of locally fabricated instructional resources and the enhancement skills required by the teachers in agricultural science for teaching animal production in Delta State.
+Also, Agbidi et al. (2022) aspired to establish the effectiveness of locally fabricated instructional resources and the enhancement of skills required by the teachers in agricultural science for teaching animal production in Delta State.
 In their study, they pointed out how the teachers relied on locally made resources in executing their lessons owing to the lack of modern teaching aids; this shows how digital learning tools could be useful.
 These factors have called for the development of strategies as a way of tackling such challenges (Obi et. al., 2023).
 They may comprise enhancing funding for teaching technology, identifying wide-reaching professional development for teachers, establishing favourable policies, and partnering with universities and technology vendors.
-The skills related to the use of technology in the learning process as well as instructors’ preparedness are also considerable factors for integration to happen successfully.
-In line with this view, Adesoji, et al. (2021) opined that the enhancement of the use of digital tools in colleges to promote education for the understanding of students yields a higher performance on the side of learning of the students themselves.It is therefore important to determine the state of integration of digital learning tools in the education of animal husbandry in Delta State, (Pardinan, 2022), Park et. al., 2007).
+The skills related to the use of technology in the learning process, as well as instructors’ preparedness, are also considerable factors for integration to happen successfully.
+In line with this view, Adesoji et al. (2021) opined that the enhancement of the use of digital tools in colleges to promote education for the understanding of students yields a higher performance on the side of learning of the students themselves.It is therefore important to determine the state of integration of digital learning tools in the education of animal husbandry in Delta State, (Pardinan, 2022), Park et. al., 2007).
 Thus, the purpose of this study is to gauge the level of implementation, find out the challenges, and examine the effectiveness of IT usage in this area.

 Purpose of the Study